 Opting out of HOTA

-Organ donation is a personal choice.
-A person may choose to opt out of HOTA by filling out a form known as “Objection to Organ Removal under Scetion 9(1)”, available .
+Organ donation in Singapore is a personal choice.
+A person may choose to opt out of HOTA by filling out a form known as “Objection to Organ Removal under Scetion 9(1)”, available.
 The completed form should be sent to the National Organ Transplant Unit.
 An acknowledgment of this objection will be sent to the person who has opted out of HOTA.
 It should be noted that a person may indicate his objection to the removal of some or all of the specified organs.

 Medical (Therapy, Education and Research) Act (“MTERA”)

-Another way to donate an organ is under the MTERA scheme, which is an opt-in scheme.
-This scheme allows a donor to donate his organs or tissues to be used for transplant, education or research purposes after his death.
+Another way to donate an organ in Singapore is under the MTERA scheme, which is an opt-in scheme.
+The MTERA scheme allows a donor to donate his organs or tissues to be used for transplant, education or research purposes after his death.

 Voluntary organ donation after death